 What are the symptoms of flea, mite, or chigger bites in a child?

 Symptoms can occur a bit differently in each child.
 They can include:

 - Redness, swelling, or blistering

-The symptoms of flea, mite, or chigger bites can be like other health conditions.
+The symptoms of flea, mite, or chigger bites can seem like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

-How are flea, mite, or chigger bites diagnosed?
+How are flea, mite, or chigger bites diagnosed in a child?